High Bust vs Full Bust: The First Step to Choosing Sewing Patterns

 The general rules for sewing cup sizes are as follows.

-These are basic rules and not the law!
+These are basic guidelines, not the law.

 1 inch (2.5cm) difference = A cup